 “Person” shall mean a natural person, a corporation or a company of any kind, a partnership of any kind, a sole proprietorship, a trust, a joint venture, an association, an unincorporated association, an unincorporated syndicate, an unincorporated organization, a First Nation or any other association, organization or entity of any kind.

-Any Confidential Information received by Recipient shall be retained in confidence, disclosed only to its affiliates and its and their respective directors, officers, employees, agents, advisors, counsel and lenders (collectively, “Representatives”) of Recipient with a need to know, and used only in connection with the Activity.
+Any Confidential Information received by Recipient shall be retained in confidence, disclosed only to its affiliates and its and their respective directors, officers, employees, agents, advisors, counsel, portfolio companies, co-investors, prospective bank or institutional lenders, and other potential financing sources (collectively, “Representatives”) of Recipient with a need to know, and used only in connection with the Activity.
 Recipient and Representatives shall use the same degree of care as it uses to protect its own confidential information of a similar nature, but no less than reasonable care, to prevent the unauthorized use, dissemination or publication of the Confidential Information.

 This Agreement shall apply in respect of disclosures made during the period of two (2) years following the date of execution set forth below subject, however, to the proviso that either party may terminate this Agreement at any time upon prior written notice to the other party.
 Notwithstanding the expiry or termination of this Agreement for any reason, the terms of this Agreement, including without limitation, the obligations of confidentiality and restrictions on use shall continue to apply to all Confidential Information for two (2) years from the date hereof.